Shubasarkar1999/Attendance-analysis-POWERBI/README.md

 # Basic Attendance-analysis-POWERBI
 The aim of this project was to analyse the attendance data in Power BI and transform the data table format using the given parameters .
 Transformed the actual table into both pivoted and unpivoted table by performing various operation and created a measure of Attendance % using DAX.
-                                               '''The transformed tables are in the sheet'''
+                                               '''The transformed tables are in the .xlsx file'''

 The insights are: